The Children of August Anderson

 Left to Right Sitting:

-Most are Alma & Otto's children, Tilda holding Arne by the hand, Gustav & David wearing caps
+Most are Alma & Otto's children, Tilda holding Arne by the hand, Gustav & David

 Second Row Left to Right: